 Pilot Genomic Screening Program

-The BioMe Biobank is allowing researchers at the Center for Genomic Health to better understand the frequency of disease-causing genetic changes within the Mount Sinai Health System.
+The BioMe Biobank is allowing researchers at the Institute for Genomic Health to better understand the frequency of disease-causing genetic changes within the Mount Sinai Health System.
 “We are also taking an important step in actualizing the benefit of Genomic Medicine through providing personal genetic disease risk information,” explains Dr. Noura Abul-Husn, Clinical Director of the Center for Genomic Health and BioMe Co-Investigator.
 Research studies have found that participants may be interested in learning their personal genetic disease risk information because they feel empowered and motivated to prevent future disease.